Event Details - Tell a Friend

 Admission is FREE and open to the public for this family friendly event (just be aware that there is a $5 fee to park at the Treasure Valley campgrounds).

-At our powwow you'll experience Native music, drumming, singing, dancing, traditional regalia, flute playing, food, art and craft vendors, raffles, storytelling, cultural activities and teachings.
+At our powwow you'll experience Native music, drumming, singing, dancing, traditional regalia, flute playing, food, art and craft vendors, raffles, storytelling, cultural activities craft workshops and teachings.
 Come and meet all the different and fascinating people that populate our powwow camp on this weekend.
 You'll find people who represent tribal nations from around New England, across the United States, and well beyond.
-You'll be entertained, enlightened, and have a really great time!
+You'll be entertained, enlightened, and have a really great time with us!

 Our village will rise up at the Boy Scout Reservation campground, in Treasure Valley.
 (394 Pleasantdale Road, Rutland, MA; off Rt.
 122) Just follow the powwow signs right to us.
 This is a very welcoming and inclusive gathering of people from all walks of life.
 We hope you'll consider coming to check it out!